the-teachingRSE-project/competencies/competencies.md

 RSEs interested in developing their (\gls{TEACH}) skill can focus on teaching the next generation of researchers and/or RSEs and will play a vital role in improving the quality of research software.
-They need to have a good understanding of all RSE competencies relevant to their domain and additionally should have teaching experience and training in didactics and pedagogy.
+They need to have a good understanding of all RSE competencies relevant to their domain and additionally should have teaching experience and training in didactic and pedagogy.

 #### User interface/user experience designers for research software